stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

     * If any ballot has been confirmed prepared, then `ballot.value` is taken to to be `h.value` for the highest confirmed prepared ballot `h`.
-(Note that once this is the case, the node can stop sending `SCPNomination` messages, as `h.value` supersedes any output of the nomination protocol.)
+(Note that once this is the case, the node can stop sending `SCPNominate` messages, as `h.value` supersedes any output of the nomination protocol.)

     * Otherwise (if no such `h` exists), if one or more values are confirmed nominated, then `ballot.value` is taken as the output of the deterministic combining function applied to all confirmed nominated values.
-Note that because the NOMINATION and PREPARE phases run concurrently, the set of confirmed nominated values may continue to grow during balloting, changing `ballot.value` even if no ballots are confirmed prepared.
+Note that because the NOMINATE and PREPARE phases run concurrently, the set of confirmed nominated values may continue to grow during balloting, changing `ballot.value` even if no ballots are confirmed prepared.